The Immortal (2019 film)

-The Immortal (L'immortale) is a 2019 Italian crime film directed by Marco D'Amore.
+The Immortal (L'immortale) is a 2019 Italian crime drama film directed by Marco D'Amore.
 The film is both a prequel and a sequel to the events after the third season of the TV series Gomorrah.

 Plot

 Following being near fatally shot by Gennaro Savastano on a boat in the Gulf of Naples, Ciro Di Marzio is rescued and given incognito medical care.
 He is then employed by crime boss Don Aniello Pastore who has links to the Russian mafia in Latvia, run by Yuri Dobeshenko, who are at odds with native Latvian gangs.
 Ciro moves to Latvia to become Pastore's negotiator with Dobeshenko, after which he is kidnapped by a Latvian gang which demands the Italians sell cocaine to them instead.

 Ciro becomes reacquainted with his childhood mentor Bruno who, under the auspices of Pastore, processes imported clothing to resell as "designer labels", and acts as a go-between with Ciro.
 Bruno provides accommodation for Ciro with his gang family, which includes Virgilio and his wife Vera.

 Ciro ostensibly drives drugs to a meeting with the Latvians.
 However, the consignment contains Russians who kill most of the Latvians, the drugs being delivered by Bruno to Dobeshenko.
 Bruno's family questioned the safety of processing large quantities of cocaine, but saw they had no choice, especially after Ciro provided a large Russian payment while stating that Bruno's family would work for him, not Pastore.
 Virgilio brought news of a worsening situation in Naples, but the continued security of Gennaro Savastano.
 Ciro, when questioned, explained he asked Gennaro to shoot him.

 A year later, while Bruno told Ciro he had decided to return to Naples, a further shipment of drugs is stolen under force by the Latvians.
 Dobeshenko said the loss was Ciro's responsibility and that he should retrieve the drugs.
 To make his point, Dobeshenko shot Virgilio dead.

 Ciro takes Bruno to negotiate with the Latvians, telling them he has switched sides.
 He returns and counsels caution to Bruno's gang's wives, and asks for Vera's help.
 Ciro again takes Bruno to meet the Latvians, driving together in a car convoy with the Latvian in tow; the Latvians' cars explode.
 Ciro tells Bruno that he knew it was him who helped set up the Latvian raid.
 Bruno expresses his resentment of Ciro for everything he became that he did not.
 Ciro tells of his bitterness over Bruno causing the death of Stella, Bruno's girlfriend, but refuses to kill him, this being too easy.
 A Dobeshenko convoy arrives, with Vera as hostage.
 Vera was released, and Bruno walked into the woods.
 Dobeshenko says enemies should always be killed; Ciro shoots him, telling Dobeshenko's bodyguards there are now no bosses, with which they acquiesce.

 Later, Ciro receives the severed head of Don Aniello Pastore, and a car arrives with Gennaro Savastano; he and Ciro walk toward each other.